NicoBrandstetterr/folder-synchronizer/README.md

 # folder-synchronizer
 Utility to keep a replica folder identical to a source folder

-- Synchronizes two folders named "source" and "replica.
+- Synchronizes two folders named "source" and "replica".

 - The program maintain a full, identical copy of source folder at replica folder.